 My favourite vegetable to throw on the grill is buttery, juicy corn on the cob.
-Corn is in season here in Canada all summer and up until and throughout October.
-How lucky am I? 🙂 My favourite method is to grill the corn because it creates the perfect balance of perfectly juicy inside and charred on the outside.
+When you grill corn you get the perfect balance of perfectly juicy inside and charred on the outside.
 But now that the weather has cooled down and I have officially said good-bye to my barbecue for the season, do I really have to say good-bye to the perfect corn on the cob?
-Nope!
+Nope.
 You don't need a grill to achieve those perfect charred, burnt marks.
-I present the perfect corn: oven-roasted corn on the cob with garlic butter.
+Oven-roasted corn on the cob with garlic butter is what you need.

 - Preheat oven to 350 F.

 - In a small bowl, cream together the butter, garlic, salt and pepper.
 Spread the butter mixture over each corn.

 - Wrap each corn in aluminum foil and place on a baking sheet.
 Roast for 40 minutes, turning halfway.

 - Take out the corn and open the foil on top to expose the corn.
 Turn the oven to broil and place corn back in.
 Broil on high for 2-3 minutes.

 - Serve with a piece of butter on top.
 Sprinkle more salt and pepper as desired.